Medicare Advantage Plans in Tennessee

 Comparing Medicare Advantage plans in Tennessee

 As you search for a Medicare Advantage plan, there are a few points you should keep in mind.
 The plan options you’ll have available depend on where you live in the state, as each county has a different set of Medicare Advantage plans.
 The price of a plan also depends on which county you live in.

-You'll need to decide whether you want Part D prescription drug coverage as part of your Medicare Advantage plan.
-Many plans add this benefit along with health insurance so you won't have to buy a separate Part D Prescription Drug Plan.
-Just be sure to review a plan's drug formulary before enrolling to make sure it includes the medications you need.
+You’ll need to decide whether you want Part D prescription drug coverage as part of your Medicare Advantage plan.
+Many plans add this benefit along with health insurance so you won’t have to enroll in a separate Part D Prescription Drug Plan.
+Just be sure to review a plan’s prescription drug formulary before enrolling to make sure it includes the medications you need.

 As you compare plans, it’s also important to find a fair premium.
 Some Medicare Advantage plans require a $0 premium, meaning it doesn’t cost anything to enroll (although you are required to keep paying your Part B premium).
 Be sure to consider the fee structure, as plans with lower premiums often charge higher copayments and deductibles.

 This information is not a complete description of benefits.
 Contact the plan for more information.
 Limitations, copayments, and restrictions may apply.
 Benefits, premiums and/or copayments/co-insurance] may change on January 1 of each year.